ashrafali46/inventory-manager/README.md

 ## Features

 - Search for products as inventory.
-- Add, Edit and delete inventory queries.
+- Add, Edit, and delete inventory queries.

 ## Technology Stack

 - ASP.Net Core 3.1 serving a REST API

-- Vue.js 2.6 front end client using dashboards and charts
+- Vue.js 2.6.11 for front end client using dashboards and charts

 - PostgreSQL database